subspace/database/readme.md

 Returns the encoded & encrypted update mutable object as it will be stored on subspace.

+### database.create(record: object) :  Error
+Adds a new record to the local database.

+* `record` - a new ImmutableRecord or MutableRecord

+Optionally returns an error.

+### database.read(key: string) :  Value: Object | Error
+Gets an existing record from the local database.

+* `key` - string encoded 32 btye record key

+Returns the value of the corresponsing mutable or immutable record.
+Optionally returns an error

+### database.update(record: object) :  Error
+Updates an existing mutable record in the local database.

+* `record` - updated version of existing MutableRecord

+Optionally returns an error.

+### database.delete(key: string) :  Error
+Removes an existing record from the local database.

+* `key` - string encoded 32 btye record key

+Optionally returns an error.

 ## Development usage

 Clone and install the repo locally